MetOffice/simulation-systems/source/index.rst

 ====================================

-These pages describe the working practices of some of the various simulation and model codes owned by the Met Office; UM, JULES and UKCA.
+These pages describe the working practices of some of the various simulation and model codes owned by the Met Office; UM, LFRic Applications, JULES and UKCA.

 If this is your first development we highly recommend following these pages through in sequence.